jhudsl/OLD_Cancer_informatics_for_PIs/03-computing.Rmd

 A [graphical interface](https://www.omnisci.com/technical-glossary/graphical-user-interface) or graphical user interface or GUI, allows for users to choose functions to perform by interacting with visual representations.
 They have a "user-centered" design that creates a visual environment where users can for example click on tabs, boxes, or icons for to perform functions.

 [Galaxy](https://usegalaxy.org/) offers a graphical interface for performing analyses and tasks.
-For example in the following image we show a graphical interface for joining two files:
+For example in the following image we show a GUI for joining two files:

 ![](images/Galaxy.png)